AlibabaCloudDocs/vod/intl.en-US/API Reference/Global configurations/Storage management/SetCrossdomainContent.md

 Updates the cross-domain policy file crossdomain.xml.

 **Note:** After you use the cross-domain policy file to update the resources on the origin server, you must refresh the resources that are cached on Alibaba Cloud CDN nodes.
 You can use the ApsaraVideo VOD console to refresh resources.
 For more information, see [Refresh and prefetch](~~86098~~).
-In addition, you can call the [RefreshVodObjectCaches](~~69215~~) operation to refresh resources.
+Alternatively, you can call the [RefreshVodObjectCaches](~~69215~~) operation to refresh resources.

 ## Debugging